rmcgibbo/mullermsm/README.md

 Using MullerMSM
 ---------------

 To generate trajectories on the muller potential, use the script `mullermsm_propagate.py`.
+To simulate ten trajectories of a length 10,000 steps, use the following command.

+	mullermsm_propagate.py -n 10 -t 10000

 This script will save the trajectories in MSMBuilder's format, and will create a `ProjectInfo.h5` file for MSMBuilder.
 You can view the trajectories with `mullermsm_plot_trajectories.py`.

+To show all of the trajectories, use the command.

+    $ mullermsm_plot_trajectories.py

+To show only the first trajectory, you can use the command

+    $ mullermsm_plot_trajectories.py -t 1

 To cluster the trajectories using MSMBuilder, you need to give MSMBuilder an appropriate distance metric.
 For a toy 2D potential like this, there's